 FAQ

-Your background noise is likely at a fixed-ish volume level, so we want to increase the sound level of our FT8 signal from the speaker so the FT8 sound is stronger in comparison to the background noise, but not so much that it would cause speaker distortion.
+Your background noise (wind, birds, etc.) is likely at a fixed-ish volume level, so we want to increase the sound level of our FT8 signal from the speaker so the FT8 sound is stronger in comparison to the background noise, as heard by the microphone.
+But at the same time we don’t want the speaker-volume or mic-gain so high that it would cause speaker distortion.

 There is a game you play where you increase the volume of the mobile phone’s speaker (avoiding distortion), while decreasing the radio’s microphone gain setting so that you don’t overdrive the radio into the non-linear range.